Original Medicare basics

 Part B: Medical insurance

 Medicare Part B covers outpatient care, including doctor visits, routine and emergency medical services, and some forms of preventative care.
-Plan B is optional and comes with an additional premium.
+Plan B comes with an additional premium.
 You may want to opt out of Part B or delay coverage if you still have insurance through your employer, spouse, union, etc. Note: if you are do not sign up for Part B when you are first eligible and also do not maintain some other coverage (example: an employer-sponsored plan) you may pay a higher premium once enrolled.

 Medicare Part B covers

 - Outpatient medical services and mental health care

 - Routine doctor visits

 - Clinical lab tests and some diagnostic tests, including X-rays, MRIs, and CT scans